xabierlegasa/dam18technologycrashcourse/unit1/2018-11-10/assignments/assignment_decision_making/readme.md

 =IF(A14+B14<>C14, 1, )
 ```

-And I print also percentage of corrupted rows
+Print also percentage of corrupted rows

 ![error percentage](screenshoot_6.png)